 Roza Shanina was a sniper girl who served in the final two years of the war.
-Unfortunately, she was killed in early 1945 in East Prussia after killing over 50 Nazis.
+Unfortunately, she was killed in early 1945 in East Prussia after killing over 50 Germans.
 The top photo looks too perfect to be from the 1940s, but it is identified as authentic everywhere I look and, until I learn otherwise, that is how I will treat it.
 And before you righteously claim that it is "impossible" for the top photo to be genuine, I can point you to many Life Magazine photos of the time that were just as good or even better (in fact, see some below).
 Roza was a big propaganda heroine during the war and would have had the absolute best photographic equipment available for posed shots.
 Anyway, even if you just rely on the second photo, you have to admit that Roza was amazing.

 Kyra Petrovskaya also was a sniper girl, on the Leningrad front.
 Not only did she survive the war and later emigrate to the US, but she is still alive as I write this in 2016.

 Ilse Hirsch was a BDM Girl.
-She also was a committed Nazi who remained loyal right to the end.
+She also was a committed Hitler loyalist who remained loyal right to the end.
 After being featured in propaganda early in the war as in the top picture, Ilse continued to prove her loyalty until chosen for Operation Carnival in 1945.
 After completing that assassination, Ilse limped home on a bum leg and waited for the Allies to arrest her.
 She died early in the 21st Century.
 It is my personal opinion, shared by nobody else, that Ilse Hirsch was the inspiration for the character of Dara in the infamous Star Trek episode "Patterns of Force."
-Women fully supported the Nazi regime, and many also were wildly enthusiastic supporters of Adolf Hitler personally.
+Women fully supported the Hitler regime, and many also were wildly enthusiastic supporters of Adolf Hitler personally.